yocontra/node-gdal-next/README.md

 #### Safe mixing of asynchronous operations

-Simultaneous operations on distinct dataset objects are always safe When using the same dataset object and while an asynchronous operation is running, you can
+Simultaneous operations on distinct dataset objects are always safe and can run it parallel.
-* Use everything in RasterBandPixels, whether synchronous or asynchronous
-* Use everything in RasterBand
-* Nothing else, and in particular nothing on the dataset object itself

-Keep in mind that while multiple simultaneous IO operations on the same dataset object are safe, in practice they won't run in parallel.
+Simultaneous operations on the same dataset object should be safe too but they won't run in parallel.
+This is a limitation of GDAL.
 The only way to have multiple parallel operations on the same file is to use multiple dataset objects.

 **Does not support worker_threads**